scikit-hep/awkward/docs-src/how-to-create-layoutbuilder.md

 Nested records
 --------------

-When using a RecordArray form you do not have to specify a field, the fields alternate.
+When using a RecordArray form you can not specify a field, the fields alternate.

 ```{code-cell}
 form = """